Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/README.md

 > NOTE: Remember, the To Do list is stored in memory in this TodoListService sample.
 Azure Web Sites will spin down your web site if it is inactive, and your To Do list will get emptied.
 Also, if you increase the instance count of the web site, requests will be distributed among the instances.
 To Do will, therefore, not be the same on each instance.

+## Next steps

+If you're interested in the Web API calling a downstream API, you might want to have a look at the [ASP.NET Core Web API tutorial](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2), in chapter 2 [2.
+Web API now calls Microsoft Graph/](https://github.com/Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/tree/master/2.%20Web%20API%20now%20calls%20Microsoft%20Graph).
+The client is a desktop app there, whereas you have a Web App, but apart from that all the app registration steps apply.

 ## Community Help and Support

 Use [Stack Overflow](http://stackoverflow.com/questions/tagged/msal) to get support from the community.